The Old Age Survivors and Disability Insurance (Social Security) program

 Medicare, Medicaid, and Unemployment Insurance

-The following five programs are important anti-poverty programs in the United States:
+The following five programs are the main anti-poverty programs in the United States:

-Medicare is government financed medical assistance for people over age 65.
+Medicare is a federal government financed medical insurance program for eligible people 65 years and older.

-Medicaid is government financed medical assistance for families and individuals who are poor.
+Medicaid is a joint federal and state government financed medical insurance assistance for families and individuals who have low incomes.

 Medicare and Medicaid have benefited many poor and elderly people by assisting them with their health costs.
-The programs also have cost taxpayers hundreds of billions of dollars during the past decades.
-The inefficiency with which these programs are run, as well as the increasing fraud, provide reasons to scale back or eliminate these programs.
-Supporters of this idea suggest that once the programs are scaled back or eliminated, the federal government will be able to lower taxes.
-This will allow individuals to help pay for private insurance.
+The programs also have cost taxpayers trillions of dollars during the past decades.
+The inefficiency with which these programs are run, as well as the increasing fraud (the Office of Management and Budget estimated $86.5 billion in improper payments in 2020), make some economists question whether government programs of this magnitude should continue to exist.
+They recommend a larger role for local governments that are closer to the people and the problems, and/or a larger role for private charities (once programs are scaled back, the federal government will be able to lower taxes which will allow individuals to help contribute more to private charity causes, and it will also allow more people to pay for private insurance).

 3. Unemployment insurance.

-Unemployment insurance includes benefits to people who have lost their jobs.
-Employers bear the brunt of the tax for this fund.
+Unemployment insurance includes benefits to eligible people who have lost their jobs.
+Employers bear the brunt of the tax for this fund (employers with a history of laying off more workers pay more).
 Benefits vary per state and individual (depending upon previous salary).
-The average compensation is approximately $285 per week.
+The average compensation is approximately $400 per week (though it increased considerably during the 2020 pandemic).
 Unemployment Insurance income is taxable.
 The average duration of benefits is 26 weeks, but Congress frequently passes bills (especially during recessions) allowing extension of benefits.
 For more information about the Unemployment Insurance program, please click HERE.

 TANF (Temporary Assistance to Needy Families) is what people most often refer to when they discuss welfare.
 It provides cash payments to families with children, especially those in which one parent (usually the father) has left the house.

-As is true for other government welfare programs, economists accuse TANF of being poorly managed.
-The program may actually add to our country’s poverty because of the disincentives it creates for people to work.
+As is true for other government welfare programs, economists accuse TANF of being poorly managed and subject to much fraud.
+Despite benefits to well-deserving recipients, the program may also add to our country’s poverty because of the disincentives it creates for people to work.

 Other Government Anti-Poverty Programs